 I showed up to Banff with no plans and all of the sites on the website were already reserved.
 I wouldn’t recommend this, as it ended up being quite stressful.
 Every morning I had to rush to find my next campsite, and I ended up planning my day around where I could find an available site versus what I actually wanted to do.
 If you end up in a similar situation, you aren’t completely out of luck.
 Here are some tips and places you can stay:

 - First go to your campground of choice early in the morning: The campgrounds in Banff often have last minute cancellations.
 Or people will leave a day early.
 In this case, people looking for a site will line up first thing in the morning and wait for the campground to vacate.
-Once they have open sites, the ranger will give sites out on a first-come, first served basis.
+Once they have open sites, the ranger will give sites out on a first-come, first-serve basis.
 Sometimes, you’ll be able to stay for more than one night, so ask when you are being checked in.
 I was able to get sites at both Tunnel Mountain and Two Jacks Main this way.

-Jasper National Park Campgrounds
+Jasper National Park Camping

 If you head north from Banff on the Icefields Parkways, eventually you’ll cross the border into Jasper National Park.
 Jasper is slightly less busy than Banff, and I had a little better luck here finding a campsite without an advanced reservation.

 All of the reservable campgrounds in Jasper are circled on the map below in red.
-All of the non-reservable campgrounds in Jasper are circled in blue.
+All of the non-reservable campgrounds in Jasper are circled in blue:

 Campgrounds Closest to the Town of Jasper

-Whistlers campground has over 780 sites and has nightly evening shows all summer.
+Whistlers Campground has over 780 sites and has nightly evening shows all summer.
 There are also oTENTiks at Whistlers, aka glamping. oTENTiks are fully set up tents with wooden floors, beds, seating and even heaters.
 They can fit up to 6 people with a maximum of 4 adults.

-Wapiti is the campground I stayed at along the Athabasca River.
+Wapiti Campground is the campground I stayed at along the Athabasca River.
 I didn’t have a reservation and used the same tactic as I did in Banff – get up early and see if they have availability.
 Luckily I was able to get a Wapiti campsite for a couple of nights without too much hassle.
 Wapiti is open year-round if you want to beat the crowds in the summer and visit in the winter.

 Snaring River Campground

-Campgrounds along the Icefields Parkway in Jasper
+Campgrounds Along the Icefields Parkway in Jasper

 There are a lot of first-come, first-served campgrounds spaced out along the Icefields Parkways once you cross into Jasper National Park.
 I’d estimate that it’s a 30-minute drive between each one, and like Banff, they fill up in the morning.
 If you know you want to stay along the Icefields Parkway, find your campsite first and then head out for your day’s adventure.